Ching (Qing) Dynasty 1644 AD to 1911 AD

 Achievements: Development of early Silk-Road under Cover of the Great Wall of China and its protective Garrisons.
 Simultaneous establishment (emperor Wu Di) of first "Maritime Silk-Road" to Eastern-Arabia and further to the Mediterranean Basin.
 First linking of eastern and western cultures, world leader in shipbuilding, 1st economic Golden Age.

-Paper was invented, a primitive seismograph was invented.
 Anesthesia was reportedly used for the first time during medical operations in China.
 The invention of a first primitive form of (wood) Block Printing was invented, making the copying of Official Communications into written word available to the Imperial Administrations.
 Use still presumed the skill of Literacy, which was a privilige still enjoyed by few.
-In addition to wood-block print copying the Han widely made use to the system of reprography using carved stone steles to reproduce pages of text
+In addition to wood-block print copying the Han widely made use to the system of reprography using carved stone steles to reproduce pages of text.

 Achievements: No available information.